Anne Whateley: Authorship speculations

+In fiction

-Anne has also appeared in imaginative literature about Shakespeare, typically portrayed as Shakespeare's true love, in contrast to a less appealing Anne Hathaway.
+Whateley has also appeared in imaginative literature about Shakespeare, typically portrayed as Shakespeare's true love, in contrast to a less appealing Anne Hathaway.
 Anne appears in Hubert Osborne's play The Good Men Do (1917), which dramatises a meeting between the newly widowed Anne Hathaway and Anne Whateley.
 Hathaway is depicted as viciously shrewish and spiteful, in contrast to her noble-minded former rival.
 Both women portray Shakespeare's life as an actor and playwright as morally degrading, Whateley insisting that he would have been saved from this shameful profession had he married her.
 Ivor Brown also published a play, William's Other Anne (1947) in which Shakespeare returns from London to meet Anne Whateley eight years after their broken engagement, just as Anne is about to marry a priggish schoolmaster.
 Shakespeare and Anne are reconciled, and Shakespeare saves his father from bankruptcy at the hands of Anne's vengeful mother.
 The play was broadcast on BBC television in 1953 starring Irene Worth as Anne and John Gregson as Shakespeare.

 Whateley is mentioned in Late Mister Shakespeare (1998) by Robert Nye, a novel in which an elderly actor who knew Shakespeare in his youth reconstructs the poet's life.
 He speculates about whether or not she actually existed.
 She also appears in Graeme Johnstone's novel The Playmakers (2005), in which she is portrayed as an innocent girl with a "sweet nature", "perfect figure, perfect teeth...perfectly shaped nose, clear blue eyes and creamy skin".
 She is devastated by the discovery that her beloved William has made Hathaway pregnant.
 She and William are soulmates who plan to work together to improve William's father's leather-making business.
 Anne hangs herself with a leather rope after the manipulative Hathaway forces Shakespeare to abandon her.
 The image of his lost love haunts Shakespeare throughout his life.
 He leaves for London to become a front man for Christopher Marlowe's playwriting.
 He eventually finds a new love who is the mirror image of Whateley.

 Laurie Lawlor's novel The Two Loves of Will Shakespeare (2006) depicts a teenage Shakespeare who seduces willing girls with his wit and charm.
 He is asked by his friend Richard Field to help him woo the beautiful and devout Anne Whateley, but falls in love with her himself.
 He tries to reform his ways to become worthy of her, but cannot resist his sexual urges, getting Hathaway pregnant.

 In Karen Harper's novel Mistress Shakespeare (2008) Anne Whateley is the central character.
 She is once more portrayed as Shakespeare's true love.
 She narrates the story of her life as the dusky-skinned daughter of a Stratford businessman and an Italian acrobat.
 She and Shakespeare are married in a "handfast" ceremony which is known only to them.
 In London she carries on a secret parallel marriage with him while Hathaway and her children stay in Stratford.
 She inspires many of his works and shares his feelings, triumphs and fears.